According to DARPA statements, the group of volunteers who underwent brain implants are experiencing improvements in memory.

 The first test at the University of San Francisco involved 7 patients, which have been stimulated in a specific area of the brain, and have seen anxiety levels reduced considerably.

-"With the improvement of this technology," says engineer Justin Sanchez, the researcher at the head of the project, "we will be able to stimulate the brain in a much more targeted and precise way, sending impulses to increasingly limited areas. frontier really difficult to reach, but we are making great strides. "
+“With the improvement of this technology,” says engineer Justin Sanchez, the researcher leading the project, “we will be able to stimulate the brain in a much more targeted and precise way, sending impulses to increasingly limited areas.
+It's a really difficult frontier to reach, but we are making great strides.”